-Primer application: The primer is normally applied using a brush.
-Spray application, using a spray gun, is sometimes followed for exterior wall painting, metal and wood primers.
-The Product/ Technical Data Sheet of the manufacturer generally mentions the thinning ratio and the recommended recoating interval.
-Follow the instructions of the supervisor/ painter for thinning the primer and application.
-After each coat of primer application and drying, the surface needs to be sanded to achieve smoothness and an even surface.
-The sanded surface must be cleaned thoroughly and completely, with a moist cloth.
-Seek the supervisor's/ painter's approval before application of the next coat.
+Primer application: It is applied using a brush or spray gun.
+Painters must check the Product Data Sheet of the manufacturer for thinning ratio and recommended interval between two coats, where necessary.
+After each coat of primer, the surface needs to be sanded to achieve smoothness and an even surface.
+The sanded surface must be cleaned thoroughly and completely dry before application of the next coat.